 Jane Kaplan noted that her parents were, "truly committed to sharing their own good fortune.
 What was most important to them was the continuity of the Jewish community and Jewish education.
 And my dad had no hesitation about asking others to join him in dedicating financial resources to support the community."

 The Kaplans were active members of the Jewish community, helping to found Temple Beth Am and serving in many volunteer capacities for the Federation.
 Dr. Kaplan was the Board Chair of the Federation from 1978-79.
-Ron Leibsohn, immediate past Board Chair, remembers the Kaplans for their dedication to the community and for always doing what was right.
+Ron Leibsohn, past Board Chair, remembers the Kaplans for their dedication to the community and for always doing what was right.

 "Charles and Lillian Kaplan exemplified all of the positive Jewish values," said Leibsohn.
 "They lived their lives to the fullest, always choosing to do the right thing, even if it was not always the easiest.
 They were true role models for all of us in the community, and they would want each of us to follow their example.
 The best legacy we can give them is that the next generation continues to support and participate fully in the Jewish community to ensure that we have a strong, thriving place for Jewish people to live for generations to come."

-Richard Fruchter, President & CEO of the Jewish Federation of Greater Seattle, noted, "This gift will have an enduring impact - Charles and Lillian's perpetual campaign gifts will continue to connect Jewish lives and strengthen our community.
+Richard Fruchter, a past President & CEO of the Jewish Federation of Greater Seattle, noted, "This gift will have an enduring impact - Charles and Lillian's perpetual campaign gifts will continue to connect Jewish lives and strengthen our community.
 In addition, hundreds of young people will be able to experience the thrill of building their Jewish identity at summer camp or by visiting Israel."